morscate/uber-eats/readme.md

 The package will automatically register itself.

 ## Configuration
+To start using the Uber Eats API you will need a client ID and client secret.
+You can get these by creating an app on the [Uber Developer Portal](https://developer.uber.com/dashboard/).
-Add the following environment variables to your .env file:
+Add the Client ID and client secret to your .env file:
 ```php
 UBER_EATS_CLIENT_ID=
 UBER_EATS_CLIENT_SECRET=